Collision Theory (CDE): Unified Information Physics Framework

 Proto-Galaxies (z ≈ 10)

-Very high redshift structures test the model’s limits:
+Very high redshift structures showcase the model’s strength:

 • Observed scale: 0.500 Mly